bayramakdeniz/Finemap-MiXeR/README.md

 ToDo: Add More details and Finemapv1.4

-# How to run the analysis with Singularity container
+# How to run the Finemap MiXeR with Singularity container

-ToDo: Update

-It may not feasible to run this analysis directly on a HPC due to Matlab Licence issue.
-In those cases we can use Matlab Runtime if you have compiled your Matlab code as an application as expained in detail [here](https://github.com/comorment/matlabruntime).
-To do this;
+ If you do not have MATLAB licence, you can still run Finemap-MiXeR using Matlab Runtime and Singularity Container.
+Our method has been compiled using Matlab 2018B compiler  and  we can run this compiled application using Matlab Runtime that is hosted in a singularity container.
+All this process has already done and if you follow the following steps you can run Finemap-MiXeR without using MATLAB.

-## Step 1 Download ``matlabruntime.sif``,  placed in matlabruntime folder from [here](https://drive.google.com/drive/folders/1mfxZJ-7A-4lDlCkarUCxEf2hBIxQGO69?usp=sharing)
+## Step 1 Download ``matlabruntime.sif``,  container from [here](https://drive.google.com/file/d/1tJ14nauquF_GZg10gOB1Mj2EIsXXYbLC/view?usp=drive_link)

 ## Step 2.
 Download the compiled application of our analysis from here [here](https://drive.google.com/file/d/1CCLCR2FJX-feHxo9uHHz-6YDpecVGSCJ/view?usp=sharing) and unzip it.
 This folder will be our working directory

-## Step 3.
-Move matlabruntime.sif and plink data you want to analyze to the working directory.
-In this case the name of the plink file is ``chr21``

 ## Step 4 Run the container as  `singularity exec -B $PWD:/execute  matlabruntime.sif /execute/hapgenruntime 'chr21' `